How Do Dash Cams Work? A Comprehensive Guide to Dash Cams!

 • Save on Insurance Costs: Some insurance companies in the UK recognize the value of dash cam footage and offer discounts of up to 30% to drivers who use them.

 • Promote Safe Driving Habits: The presence of a dash cam can serve as a constant reminder to maintain safe driving practices, such as obeying traffic laws and staying focused on the road.
+So, in the long run, it’ll help to keep your car secure.

 • Defend Your Vehicle: Parking mode on some dash cams activates when your car is stationary, providing surveillance against theft, vandalism, or hit-and-run incidents.